-You can learn how to do Search Engine Optimisation, or SEO, for completely free.
+One of the great things about the SEO community is how well we (normally) share knowledge with one another.
+Thanks to the hard work of many generous SEOs, you can learn how to do Search Engine Optimisation for free.
 All you need are strong resources written or created by SEO experts.

 We’ve compiled a list of 50 of the best SEO blogs, courses, videos, podcasts, conferences and tools to get you started.

 50 FREE Ways to Learn SEO (Updated for 2023)